Radiation protection registers

 Each licence holder who holds sealed radioactive substances is obliged to report to the Central Source Register ( BMK)German text.
 Anyone who intends to transport sealed radioactive substances from abroad to Austria or from Austria to another country is also required to notify the Central Source Register (see chapter "Shipment of radioactive substances").

-The marketing of type-approved equipment (now also pure X-ray equipment) must be recorded immediately in the Central Source Register ( BMK)German text by the holder of the type-approval.
+The marketing of type-approved equipment (also pure X-ray equipment) must be recorded immediately in the Central Source Register ( BMK)German text by the holder of the type-approval.
 The user must be registered in the system in order to administer the equipment (and, if applicable, the radioactive source) in the Central Source Register.
 A notification obligation exists in the case of purchase, transfer, return to the manufacturer or the holder of the type approval, shipment, disposal as radioactive waste, loss or theft.

 Requirements